-Note: Each Axom component should use the common clang-format configuration file defined for the project at src/.clang-format.
-The file is used to define source code formatting options that are applied when the clang-format tool is run on the code.
+Note: Each Axom component should use the common uncrustify configuration file defined for the project at src/uncrustify.cfg.
+The file is used to define source code formatting options that are applied when the uncrustify tool is run on the code.